Call 951-343-4349 or schedule online (login required).

 - Assignment prompt and rubric (request from instructor)

 - Arrive on time at designated location (online or on-campus)

 II.
 GRAMMARLY REPORT

-If you have an appointment with our tutors, ask them to download a full Grammarly report for you.
+If you have an appointment with our coaches, ask them to download a full Grammarly report for you.
 If you don't have an appointment, come to Lancer Arms #54 and check-in with our front desk to download your report now.

 III.
 EMAIL FEEDBACK

 If you don't have time to schedule a one-on-one appointment with a coach on-campus or online, you can still call to request a coach to review your essay via email.
 After your appointment has been confirmed, a coach will email you to request your essay.
 Within 24-hours after receiving your essay, the tutor will provide limited feedback, along with a full Grammarly report.

 IV.
 GRADUATE STUDENTS